Reduce processing times while still maintaining cut quality and accuracy.

 Flash Cutting is a technique that can be used to process particular patterns more efficiently.
 Any time there is a pattern where the straight lines of different features line up, Flash Cutting can be used.
 Flash Cutting results in greatly reduced processing times while still maintaining cut quality and accuracy.

 Instead of cutting each feature (square, hexagon, etc.) individually, it is more efficient to process all the lines in one particular orientation in succession by quickly turning the beam on and off.
-For example, in the image on the right, Flash Cutting will cut the horizontal lines of the squares in one pass and the vertical lines in the next pass.
+For example, in Figure 1, Flash Cutting will cut the horizontal lines of the squares in one pass and the vertical lines in the next pass.
 This process can then be repeated until all features are cut.
 For squares, rectangles, and diamonds this will require 2 passes total; for hexagons, it will require 3 passes.

 In order to Flash Cut parts in Mazak Smart System, all that is needed is to change the pen color of the features that should be Flash Cut.
 Flash Cutting is going to be denoted by Pen 7 which is a yellow color.